Qualifications Guidance and Savings Impact Report – FULL REPORT (Comprehensive File Download)

 Given the multiple decades of energy intelligence and U.S. manufacturing experience, the Leadership Council of the American LED Alliance recommends the following initiatives to help “activate” the Buy American and Hire American Executive Order:

 #1: Close the current loophole.
 The Trade Agreements Act (TAA) allows for the U.S. government to purchase products made in Taiwan with components from China.
 In 2009, Taiwan was accepted into the TAA.
-For the purposes of the “Buy American and Hire American” Executive Order, this loophole will not help meet the goals of the Executive Order to creating jobs for Americans.
+For the purposes of the “Buy American and Hire American” Executive Order, this loophole will not help meet the goals of the Executive Order of creating jobs for Americans.

 #2: Define “Made in America” for federal purchases of LED lighting.
 The Leadership Council of the American LED Alliance recommends identifying substantial material transformation as the criteria based on the Buy American Act (BAA) and U.S. corporate ownership for qualifying manufacturers.
 For LED lighting, the minimum for “substantial” material transformation should include the placement of diodes on printed circuit boards vs the import of fully stuffed boards.
 Added considerations should be given to U.S. LED manufacturers that go beyond the minimum transformation to extrude metals for heat sinks, bend metals for fixture housings, extrude polymers for lenses, etc. The U.S. ownership aspect is key in conjunction with the substantial material transformation, because if qualifying companies pay taxes in the U.S., then Chinese companies are prevented from just opening up shell production companies that “assemble” lights without the full job creation benefits of the authentic U.S. manufacturers.